HTML Apache2 Web Server Security

 sudo a2dismod cgid

-This BASH script will list the traversal attack source IP addresses traversal, the total number of source IP addresses, and UFW rules to block the source IP addresses.
+This BASH script will list the traversal attack source IP addresses, the total number of source IP addresses, and UFW rules to block the source IP addresses.
 Add the rules to UFW by copy and paste.

 #!/bin/bash